riteshvg/tlp/content/playground.md

 url : "playground"
 ---

-As a Technical Consultant, I come across various use cases where I need a ready to use platform for testing different approaches.
+As a Technical Consultant working for Adobe India, I come across various use cases where I need a ready to use platform for testing different approaches.
 Think of it as a practice ground that athletes use for sharpening their skills.
 Now, I can go ahead with a simple web page, but the designer in me abhors badly designed web pages.
 Especially when you have ready to use frameworks like Bootstrap 5 and hundreds of freely available templates.

 Below are some of my projects.
 I will keep adding as and when I create new projects